jalknKlith/learnJAVA/README.md

 8. **Rectangle Area Calculator**: Calculates the area of a rectangle given its width and length.
 9. **Vowel or consonant:** This Java code takes a character input and determines if it is a vowel or a consonant.
 10. **LargestNumber:** Enter three numbers and press enter after each one.
 The program will then display the largest number.
+11. **Square Area Calculator**: Calculates the area of the square given the side length.

 ## Usage